Believe it or not, Mail is still king when it comes to mass communications to voters during a local election.

 In many cases you’ll only want to tackle one subject and that’s fine.

-And postcards are great for attack pieces because negative mailers should be as tight and as focused as you can possibly make them.
+Postcards are also great for attack pieces because negative mailers should be as tight and focused as you can make them.

 In the last four weeks before Election Day, jumbo postcards and letters are the mailing types I recommend that you use.

 You may think that you can save money and possibly do more mailings if you do smaller postcards that are half that size or less.

 Please don’t do that.

 These small postcards won’t jump out to the voters, will get lost in the junk mail, and way to easy to throw away without even looking at them.

 Personal notes take a lot of time, but every one you send is incredibly valuable.

 When someone sends you money, send them a personal handwritten note.

 When someone endorses you, send them a personal handwritten note — even if they are not a VIP type of endorsement.